SecureIdentityAlliance/osia/src/doc/functional/_enrolment.rst

     **Authorization**: :todo:`To be defined`

     :param str issuanceID: The ID of the issuance.
+    :param dict options: The processing options.
+Supported options are transactionID.
     :return: a status indicating success or error, and in case of success the biographic validation status.

+Options
+"""""""

+.. list-table:: Population Registry Services Options
+    :header-rows: 1
+    :widths: 25 75

+    * - Name
+      - Description

+    * - ``transactionID``
+      - A string provided by the client application to identity the request being submitted.
+        It is optional in most cases.
+When provided, it can be used for tracing and debugging.

+Data Model
+""""""""""

+.. list-table:: Enrolment Data Model
+    :header-rows: 1
+    :widths: 25 50 25

+    * - Type
+      - Description
+      - Example

+    * - Person
+      - Person who is known to an identity assurance system.
+      - :todo:`TBD`

+    * - Document Data
+      - a dictionary (list of names and values) giving the document data of interest for the document services.
+      - :todo:`TBD`

+    * - Biometric Data
+      - Digital representation of biometric characteristics.
+        All images can be passed by value (image buffer is in the request) or by reference (the address of the image is in the request).
+        All images are compliant with ISO 19794.
+ISO 19794 allows multiple encoding and supports additional metadata specific to fingerprint, palmprint, portrait or iris.
+      - Finger print, portrait, iris

+    * - Biographic Data
+      - a dictionary (list of names and values) giving the biographic data of interest for the biographic services.
+      - :todo:`TBD`